Henvezz95/GANime/README.md

 # Possible improvements
 * In the actual implementation the architectures for generator and discriminator are rebuilt every time the noise standard deviation changes.
 This slows down the training.
-A different implementation could be to override the Gaussian Noise Layer from keras and make stddev a tensorflow variable instead of a float value.
+A different implementation could be used to override the Gaussian Noise Layer from keras and make stddev a tensorflow variable instead of a float value.
+* Use progressive growing
 * Use a more complex architecture for the generator and discriminator.
 Deeper networks can produce more complex details.
 Adding skip connections can help coherency at different scales.
 * Find a different trade off between the discriminator's input noise and label noise